kubawitek132-rgb/about-market-mt-bot/README.md

 - Calculate exact 50% Equilibrium.
 - Classify the multi-day market structure as BULLISH, BEARISH or NEUTRAL.
 - During the following day, monitor the previous day's High, Low and Equilibrium.
-- Send a key-level update only after a completed 15-minute candle confirms the move.
+- Send a key-level update immediately after a completed 5-minute candle confirms the move.
 - Send an Equilibrium Zone alert when the latest observed price enters the band from Equilibrium - $1.00 to Equilibrium.

 Daily boundary: